vladimirkanchev/auto-price/README.md

 </div>

 # ML App for Car Price Calculation
 A toy AI project that predicts a car price using an AI model trained on a [public automobile dataset](https://www.kaggle.com/datasets/toramky/automobile-dataset/).
-The idea is people who wants to buy a car of a certain brand to select some of its parameters and to see how much money will cost him/her.
+The idea is people who want to buy a car of a certain brand to select some of its parameters and to see how much money will cost them.
 The App is deployed in the cloud and everyone can use it as a preliminary market research tool.

-Besides AI algorithms we apply statistic component analysis to determine precisely  price of the car the user wants to see.
+Besides AI algorithms we apply statistic component analysis to determine precisely the price of the car the user wants to see.

 <div align="center">
   <img src="/_media/gui_test_car_attributes.png" width="700" height="800">